-When it comes to reading, I highly recommend packing a Kindle Paperwhite in your bag, because it will save a huge amount of space and weight as you travel -- much better than travelling with a book.
+When it comes to reading, pack a Kindle Paperwhite in your bag, because it will save a huge amount of space and weight as you travel -- much better than traveling with a book.

 You'll need a travel adapter to use in every country you visit, so make sure you get one that looks robust.
-I recommend an adapter that converts to countries in one, rather than many adapters to save on space.
+Look for an adapter that converts to all countries in one, rather than many adapters to save on space.

-Instead of using an external hard drive, I recommend signing up for a Smugmug account to upload your photos to to keep them safe.
-Or if you're using a phone as your main camera, you could just use the cloud storage you have access to on your device.
+Instead of using an external hard drive, sign up for an online service to upload your photos to keep them safe.
+Or if you're using a phone as your main camera, you could use the cloud storage you have access to on your device.

 Everything else that hasn't been mentioned will be chargers and cables.
-Here's what's on my carry-on technology list:
+Here's an example of a carry-on technology list: